fran2410/Grupo1IA/README.md

 [![HuggingFace](https://img.shields.io/badge/models-HuggingFace-red)](https://huggingface.co/)

 ## Description
 This repository provides a complete pipeline for the advanced analysis of scientific articles.
-Starting from a corpus of 30 PDF papers, it processes them using [GROBID](https://github.com/kermitt2/grobid), extracts metadata and named entities, performs semantic analyses such as topic modeling and document similarity, and builds an enriched and visualizable RDF knowledge graph.
+Starting from 30 PDF papers, it processes them using [GROBID](https://github.com/kermitt2/grobid), extracts metadata and named entities, performs semantic analyses such as topic modeling and document similarity, and builds an enriched and visualizable RDF knowledge graph.

 ## Features
 Given a PDF file (or a directory with some of them) the tool will extract the data and make: